 Here’s what we’re planning for Bird Trek Arizona 2020!

 This trek explores the mountain islands and desert seas of southeastern Arizona at a time of maximal bird activity, just before the summer heat sets in.
-After meeting up at the Tucson airport we will set up camp in the saguaros of Tucson Mountain Park, where we will meet the common birds of the Sonoran Desert while enjoying afternoon libations and hors d’oeuvres.
+Migration will still be on, but breeding birds will be on territory, making plenty of noise.
+After meeting at the Tucson airport we will set up camp in the saguaros of Tucson Mountain Park, where we will meet the common birds of the Sonoran Desert while enjoying afternoon libations and hors d’oeuvres.
 The next morning we will comb the desert for Rufous-winged Sparrows and Elf Owl nests while checking off the rest of the desert specialties.
 We’ll also hop into the vehicles, if necessary, for a quick trip to a known Harris’s Hawk territory.
-After lunch we will visit the Arizona-Sonora Desert Museum, whose outstanding exhibits will explain desert ecology to us.
+We will lunch at the Arizona-Sonora Desert Museum, whose outstanding exhibits will explain desert ecology to us.
 They also have a number of live animal exhibits, including a hummingbird enclosure in which Costa’s Hummingbirds will be nesting.
-For supper we will pack a picnic and ascend into the pines of Mt.
-Lemmon to see the only Mountain Chickadees of our trip.
-We’ll wait around for the Flammulated Owls to start hooting before returning to camp and the Elf Owl chorus.
+Then we’ll head to a new campsite in the high pines of Mt.
+Lemmon, where we’ll be surrounded by Mountain Chickadees, a Rocky Mountain Species, and Yellow-eyed Junco, a Sierra Madre species, among many others.
+After dark, perhaps Flammulated Owls will hoot ventriloquially from overhead.
+If so, we’ll be glad we are camping out.

 Is this trek right for me?